3-2-1 Newsletter (5-28-2020)

 I. Everything You Need to Know About Medicare Overseas

-An equally challenging question is what to do with Medicare when someone will spend the first few years traveling in retirement before returning to the U.S., at which point they might spend part of the year away and part of it stateside.
-Roving retirees want to maintain Parts A and B and take notice that neither Advantage or Supplemental plans cover full-time overseas living.
+An equally challenging question is what to do with Medicare when someone spends the first few years traveling in retirement before returning to the U.S., at which point they might spend part of the year away and part of it stateside.
+Roving retirees want to maintain Parts A and B and take notice that neither Advantage nor Supplemental plans cover full-time overseas living.

 Another common question is whether a U.S. address is necessary to maintain Medicare coverage.
 Medicare has both address and residency requirements.
-A residential address, including P.O. boxes, is required for enrollment in all Advantage, Prescription Drug, and Supplement Plans.
-Eligibility for Medicare A and B are dependent on citizenship, not U.S. residency.
+A residential address, including P.O. boxes, is required to enroll in all Advantage, Prescription Drug, and Supplement Plans.
+Medicare A and B eligibility depends on citizenship, not U.S. residency.
 Therefore, one may maintain both Medicare A and B while living overseas.

-No matter where you decide to plant your roots in retirement, maintaining Medicare coverage is advisable for just about all retirees.
+Maintaining Medicare coverage is advisable for just about all retirees regardless of where you plan to plant your roots in retirement.
 In most cases, the costs outweigh the delays for coverage and monetary penalties due to lapse coverage.
 Medicare rules and regulations are highly complicated, continually changing, and dependent on proper timing and execution to be compliant.
-It is best to think through all the angles before making these critical decisions no matter where retirement might be.
+It is best to think through all the angles before making these critical decisions, regardless of where retirement might be.

 II.
 Retiring Earlier than Planned: What Matters Most?

 Many workers seem to have gotten the message working longer may be necessary to boost retirement security.
 The share of workers reporting they expect to work past age 65 rose from 16 percent in 1991 to 48 percent in 2018.
 But such intentions often go awry as data indicates 37 percent of workers retire earlier than planned.
-Key reasons for differences in worker's planned and actual retirement ages can be attributed to four potential types of shocks: health, employment, family, and financial.
+Key reasons for differences in workers' planned and actual retirement ages can be attributed to four potential shocks: health, employment, family, and finances.

-Studies indicate both poor initial health and changes in health are the biggest driver of early retirement.
-This is followed by job loss without a new job, a spouse retires, and parents move into the household.
-The big takeaway is changes in health are quite common, as are spousal retirements, marital status changes, and large swings in wealth (which is largely because people have little wealth to begin with).
-Finally, the effect of financial shocks was statistically insignificant and had a relatively small effect.
+Studies indicate both poor initial health and health changes are the biggest drivers of early retirement.
+This is followed by job loss without a new job, a spouse retiring, and parents moving into the household.
+The big takeaway is changes in health are quite common, as are spousal retirements, marital status changes, and large swings in wealth (largely because people have little wealth, to begin with).
+Finally, the effect of financial shocks was statistically insignificant and relatively small.

-The study reinforces that actual retirement age is often earlier than planned retirement age and retirees should incorporate the possibility of an early retirement in their planning to account for the risk of having to retire earlier than planned.
+The study reinforces that the actual retirement age is often earlier than the planned retirement age, and retirees should incorporate the possibility of early retirement in their planning to account for the risk of having to retire earlier than planned.

 1 ACTION FOR YOU